 Greg regularly advises governing boards regarding their rights, duties and responsibilities under the Brown Act, the Public Records Act and other laws regulating the business of doing the public’s business in the schools.
 Greg has provided in-services statewide and to individual boards on how to meet the ever-changing requirements of the Brown Act in a manner which allows a board to conduct meetings efficiently and effectively.
 He has also created and conducts “best practices” trainings for governance teams, assisting boards on matters such as board member duties and obligations, individual board member rights and responsibilities, and has been asked to assist in situations in which internal board relationships were at risk.

 Greg is a regular and prominent speaker at the annual California School Boards Association (CSBA) Conference each December, as well as at Association of California School Administrators (ACSA) conferences, including the Negotiators Symposium, Superintendents Symposium, Personnel Institute, and Personnel Academies.

-He has authored numerous articles and has been published extensively in the California Public Employee Relations Journal (CPER) including How to Negotiate Using Core Values, The Evolution of a Negotiator, Public School Negotiations: After the Gold Rush, The Negotiator: Like a Rolling Stone, and Labor’s Lessons.
-Greg was named one of the Best Lawyers in the Bay Area, Bay Area Magazine, Vol. I, Issue I and was honored with the 2014 California Lawyer Attorney of the Year Award in Education Law.
+He has authored numerous articles and has been published extensively in the California Public Employee Relations Journal (CPER) including How to Negotiate Using Core Values, The Evolution of a Negotiator, Public School Negotiations: After the Gold Rush, The Negotiator: Like a Rolling Stone, Labor’s Lessons, Negotiations: A World of Difference, and The Epiphanies of Negotiations.